jumpingrivers/neds-meetup-2022/README.md

 ## The Event

-We are North East Data Scientists, and we love all things data!
+_We are the North East Data Scientists, and we love all things data!_

+We are an inclusive community which meets six times a year to listen to talks from data innovators, experts, and enthusiasts, as well as to learn about the latest data science tools and technologies with hands-on-workshops!

-Our community meets six times a year to host our own speakers, and to network with like-minded data scientists, software developers, students, engineers, and entrepreneurs.
-We meet at The Catalyst in Newcastle upon Tyne.
+All our events are free-to-attend, and are a great opportunity to network with like-minded data professionals, software developers, students, engineers, and entrepreneurs.
+We meet in [the award-winning Catalyst building](https://www.google.com/maps/place//data=!4m2!3m1!1s0x487e774a8501fda7:0x4e28e58fc4ec60fb?source=g.page.share) in Newcastle upon Tyne.

 We are sponsored by: